ioBroker/ioBroker.javascript/docs/de/blockly.md

 &nbsp;

 ## Convert blocks
 Sometimes it is required to convert value into other type.
-Following blocks allow to convert value into specific types.
+Following blocks allow converting value into specific types.

 ### Convert to number
 ![Convert to number](img/convert_tonumber_en.png)